Step 1: Pre Purchase Inspections

 Before exchanging contracts it is wise to ensure that you have unconditional approval of your finance.
 This may involve your lending institution obtaining a valuation of the property which can take up to 5 days.

 When you buy a property in NSW there is usually a 5 business-day cooling-off period after you exchange contracts.
 If you use your cooling-off rights and withdraw from the contract during this period, you will pay the Vendor 0.25% of the purchase price.
 This works out to be $250 for every $100,000.
-Many contracts now include a Section 66W certificate which waives cooling off right and binds both the Vendor and Purchaser from exchange of contracts.
+Many contracts now include a Section 66W certificate which waives cooling-off right and binds both the Vendor and Purchaser from the exchange of contracts.

 A cooling-off period does not apply if you buy a property at auction or exchange contracts on the same day as the auction after it is passed in.